 To support the translation from the Chinese of Lo Yi-Chin's novel Far Away.
 An award-winning author of ten books of fiction and poetry, Lo Yi-Chin (b.
 1967) is one of the most respected contemporary writers in Taiwan, as well as an influential figure among the entire Chinese-speaking world.
-However, his work has never been translated into English.
+This is the first full-length translation of Lo Yi-Chin's work into English.
 While the backdrop of classical Chinese literature and Taiwanese border politics remains present in Far Away, the storyline is simple and universal: the fraught relations among three generations of a family, and a man caught between duty to his father and responsibility for his wife and children.